All Products

 echo ${url}

-# Download data to ./gh_data/.
-You can customize this path.
+# Download the data to the ./gh_data/ directory.
+You can use a different directory.

 wget ${url} -P ./gh_data/